 Why You Shouldn’t Deal With An Insurance Company

 Some people wonder, “Why shouldn’t I deal with insurance companies on my own instead of hiring an attorney?”
-As a team of Tennessee lawyer practicing law since 1975, we can offer you many reasons why it really is in your best interests to get a professional on your side.
+As a team of lawyers practicing law since 1975, we can offer you many reasons why it really is in your best interests to get a professional on your side.
 Here are two of the most significant:

 1. The insurance companies are concerned about their best interests, not yours.
 This is particularly true of the at-fault party’s insurance company, but it also applies to your own.
 Their one and only goal is to make money, not to give any money to you if it can be at all avoided.
 Some representatives are specifically trained on how to minimize claims or deny claims outright, no matter how much you have paid in premiums over the years.